 Mark Green and family have taken Ditton Farm from strength to strength over the years, while ensuring it’s as sustainable as possible.

-But despite its impressive growth, Ditton Farm remains a family-run business, with Frank and June still involved in the day-to-day running of the farm, alongside their son Mark.
+But despite its impressive growth, Ditton Farm remains a family-run business, with Frank and Joan still involved in the day-to-day running of the farm, alongside their son Mark.

 “I’ve really benefited from all the hard work my parents put in before me,” says Mark, “and they also set the precedent for being innovative and trying new things – they had one of the very first ‘pick your owns’ before they became hugely popular and were always looking for ways to grow and adapt the business.”